How to Easily Install Docker on Ubuntu

 Testing your new Docker Installation

-With Docker now installed on your Ubuntu system, let us test it to ensure everything is working correctly.
+Now that you have Docker installed on your Ubuntu system, you will probably want to test it to ensure that everything is working correctly.

 1. The easiest way to check if Docker is now installed on your Ubuntu system is to get it to output its version.